-The Merced Vision 2030 General Plan (City of Merced 2012) is the applicable general plan.
+The Merced Vision 2030 General Plan (City of Merced, 2012) is the applicable general plan.
 However, the population projections used in the previous general plan, the Merced Vision 2015 General Plan (City of Merced 1997), included projects through 2035 and were higher than those used in the 2030 General Plan (see Table C-4).
 The project site has a residential land use designation in the Merced Vision 2030 General Plan.
-Because the project would involve relocating an existing land use within the plan area, it can be assumed that it was included in the Merced Vision 2030 General Plan.
-The proposed 16 units is slightly larger than the 12 units that could be developed under the current land use designation.
-It is reasonable to assume that the growth was accounted for in the AQAP's calculations and that this project would not create a significant impact.
+The project site is currently designated for residential.
+The proposed General Plan Amendment is to modify the City's Circulation Element, and does not include any changes to the existing General Plan land use designations for the subject site.
+The proposed 104 dwelling units for this project are within the allowed range within the General Plan (would allow a maximum of 655 dwelling units).
 Therefore, implementation of the project would not exceed the assumptions used to develop the air quality plans and would neither obstruct nor conflict with implementation strategies.
 The impact would be less than significant.